tmwayne/ide-vim/README.md

 # ide-vim

 ## About
 `ide-vim` is a IDE for use with VIM.
-The package is a small wrapper around the asynchronous terminal feature released in Vim v8.1.
+The package is a thin wrapper around the asynchronous terminal feature released in Vim v8.1.

 The package handles opening a REPL, managing the buffers, sending keys to the REPL, and closing the REPL.
+It's meant to be as thin as possible while providing essential functionality, rather than being feature rich.

 ## Installation
 Using Vim 8's native package loader, on Linux.